danny-briskin/danny-briskin.github.io/docs/_posts/2020-08-01-how-to-get-rid-of-boilerplate-code-adding-more-flexibility-with-aop.markdown

     return null;
 }
 {% endhighlight %}
-* AfterThrowing join point
+* AfterThrowing join point.
 And the last annotation I would like to mention, is @AfterThrowing.
 This one is used for manipulation of methods that throw exceptions.
 It looks like **@SneakyThrows** from [Lombok](https://projectlombok.org/features/SneakyThrows).
 The value of **throwing** parameter of the annotaion is the name of Throwable argument of the advice method.
 {% highlight java %}
 @AfterThrowing(value = "pointcutExecutionFramework()", throwing = "e")
 public void afterThrowingFramework(JoinPoint joinPoint, Throwable e) {